 nearby_player: true

-tamed_dog: true
+tamed_dog: truefootsteps:

 series_count: 4 # number of footsteps in one series